The Absolute Best Beard Balm Recipe

 You might have heard of carrier oils with regard to perfumes.
 Perfumes are made with either alcohols or oils.
 They are vegetable oils that serve as the base for other scents.
 Essential oils can damage the skin if applied directly.
 Not only do carrier oils dilute these concentrated formulas, but they also “carry” the lighter oils onto the skin anchoring the fragrance.

 This set from Premium Nature includes grapeseed oil, castor oil, coconut oil, avocado oil, and sweet almond oil.
 However, you can also purchase the oils separately.
 If you want to try one before committing to the set, we highly recommend coconut oil.

 Coconut oil is a saturated fat commonly used both in cooking and in cosmetics.
-It has a faintly tropical scent and can help you stir fry vegetables and as a makeshift shaving cream.
-If you don’t end up using all of it in your beard balm recipe, you can easily use it in other ways around the house.
+It has a faintly tropical scent and can help you stir-fry vegetables and as a makeshift shaving cream.
+If you don’t end up using all of it in your best beard balm recipe, you can easily use it in other ways around the house.